How can parents participate?

 How can I prepare my child for the College Fair to ensure they have a meaningful experience?

 One of the most important things you can do is to help your child create a list of colleges that he or she can focus on at the booth fair.
 It can be overwhelming to see over a hundred college reps at their tables, and it can result in students wandering aimlessly rather than targeting those schools that are the best fit for him or her.
-Help your student review the list of colleges planning to attend, which will be posted in late August, and highlight those of interest.
+Help your student review the list of participating colleges, which will be posted in early September, and highlight those of interest.
 That way when the detailed map of college booth locations becomes available, your child can map out a plan and make the most of his or her time at the booth fair.

 Secondly, for parents of juniors and seniors, review with your child the numerous options of panels, workshops and master classes being offered on both Thursday and Friday.
 Students are allowed to attend more than one break-out session, but will have to be thoughtful about creating a schedule for themselves by choosing those sessions they find most interesting, keeping in mind that some of them may be offered at the same time.
 Your input could be helpful in this process.

 Of course it's also important for parents to remind their child that they will be meeting representatives of colleges and universities, who are often on the admissions staff, and are involved in the process of reading and evaluating applications for enrollment at their school.
 Making a good impression on these representatives is very important.
 However, students should also be aware that the admissions reps are on their side.
 They are coming to OCSA to answer questions and provide information about their college or university that will be helpful to the students here.
 So remind your child to take advantage of this opportunity to introduce themselves to the admissions representatives as well as others representing the schools they are interested in.
 Face time with students is important for college reps and we want our visitors to get to know our amazing OCSA students.